kserve/kserve/README.md

 If you want to get up running Knative quickly or you do not need service mesh, we recommend installing Istio without service mesh(sidecar injection).
 - [Knative Serving](https://knative.dev/docs/install/knative-with-any-k8s): v0.14.3+

 `cluster-local-gateway` is required to serve cluster-internal traffic for transformer and explainer use cases.
-Please follow instructions here to install [cluster local gateway](https://knative.dev/docs/install/installing-istio/#updating-your-install-to-use-cluster-local-gateway)
+Please follow instructions here to install [cluster local gateway](https://knative.dev/docs/install/installing-istio/#updating-your-install-to-use-cluster-local-gateway).

-Note that since Knative v0.19.0 `cluster local gateway` has been removed and [shared with ingress gateway](https://github.com/knative-sandbox/net-istio/pull/237), if you are on Knative version older than v0.19.0 you should modify `localGateway` to `knative-local-gateway` and `localGatewayService` to `knative-local-gateway.istio-system.svc.cluster.local` in the
+Since Knative v0.19.0 `cluster local gateway` has been removed and [shared with ingress gateway](https://github.com/knative-sandbox/net-istio/pull/237), if you are on Knative version older than v0.19.0 you should modify `localGateway` to `knative-local-gateway` and `localGatewayService` to `knative-local-gateway.istio-system.svc.cluster.local` in the
 [inference service config](./config/configmap/inferenceservice.yaml).